Time Dependent Hamiltonian Simulation Using Discrete Clock Constructions: Time Dependent Simulation by Multiproduct Formulas

+and $\|a\|_1 \in O(\log(m))$. \end{theorem} Observe that convergence of the above error bound to zero as $m \rightarrow\infty$ is conditioned on sufficiently small $t_1 - t_0$.
+This is potentially unsurprising, as the Suzuki-Trotter formulas also do not provide an unconditionally converging sequence of approximations to the time evolution operator.
+Note as well the parallel roles between $m$ and the Suzuki-Trotter order $k$ in reducing the error.
+In our case, however, we shall see that the simulation cost increases only polynomially in $m$, whereas for product formulas the cost is necessarily exponential in $k$.

+The term $\norm{a}_1/\sqrt{\pi m}$ is $o(1)$ for large $m$ and can be more or less ignored.
+Unfortunately, the $\Lambda_{2m+1}$ scales as the ``worst" coefficient $\alpha_i$ multiplied by the number of terms $L$, which seems too cynical.
+However, improving on this may greatly complicate the proof of the error bound.~\thm{errorMain} will be the important result that informs the algorithmic choices and complexity analysis of subsequent sections.
+Having characterized the error on a single subinterval of $[0,T]$, the full error over $r$ subintervals may be found simply using~\eqref{eq:error_sum}.

-We prove~\thm{errorMain} using a similar strategy to that used to provide error estimates for the Trotter-Suzuki formulas~\cite{berry2007efficient,Wiebe_2010,Childs2019}.
-Specifically, suppose $U_{\vec{k}}$ is an order $2M$ formula for $U$.
-As $H$ is differentiable at least $2M$ times in our context, we can then express the difference using the Taylor remainder formula,
+We prove~\thm{errorMain} using a similar strategy to that used to provide error estimates for the Suzuki-Trotter formulas~\cite{Berry2007Sparse,Wiebe2010Higher,Childs2019Randomization}.
+As $H$ is continuously differentiable at least $2m+1$ times, $U_{2,m}$ is a valid extrapolant by Conjecture~\ref{conj:TDMPF_existence}, and cancels the first $m$ terms in the error series.
+We can thus express the difference $U_{2,m} - U$ using the integral Taylor remainder formulas